Skip to main content

 Unlicensed home improvement contracting in Maryland carries penalties including fines up to $5,000 per violation, inability to enforce contracts or collect payment in court, and potential criminal charges.
 The MHIC actively investigates complaints against unlicensed contractors.
 Consumer complaints about unlicensed work are among the most common MHIC enforcement actions.

-Get Your Maryland MHIC Bond Today
+Lock In Your MHIC Bond Rate Today

-$30,000 MHIC bond -- Same-day approval -- No exam required
+$30,000 MHIC bond -- 100% acceptance guarantee -- No exam required

-📋 Get Your Contractor Bond Quote
+Get Your Contractor Bond Quote